Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 22.
 Finished Structuring Machine Learning Projects on Coursera.
 Thoughts: This is the third course in the Deep Learning specialization.
 There is a lot of excellent information in this course.
 Link: https://bit.ly/2RxLsHU

+Day 23.
+Completed Week 1 of Convolutional Neural Networks on Coursera.
+Thoughts: It took some time to understand shape changes due to convolution - definitely worthwhile to watch the videos a couple times.
+Link: https://bit.ly/2symYmQ

+Day 24.